Who we are

 Did you know

-• We sponser a Presidental Debate with AmerikaHaus for every presidential election.
+• We usually sponser a Presidental Debate with AmerikaHaus for every presidential election.

-• Our Holiday Choir entertains at our July 4th and Christmas parties.
+• Our Holiday Choir entertains at our Holiday and July 4th parties.

 A Brief History of AAUPW

-by Dee Pattee, one of our Founding Members
+by Dee Pattee † 2021, one of our Founding Members

 The AAUPW began life here in Munich as a “satellite” of the American Association of University Women.
-Founder was U.S. Army social worker Suzanne Riemer, who in the spring of 1988, invited all interested American university women to a founding meeting on the campus of the University of Maryland in Munich.
+Our founder, Suzanne Riemer, was a U.S. Army social worker who, in the spring of 1988, invited all interested American university women to a founding meeting on the campus of the University of Maryland in Munich.
 There were less than a dozen women at this first meeting, but the group quickly grew in members and enthusiasm.

 Some early topics: Women’s health issues, “I was a Hostage in Iran” (member Kathryn Koob), “Getting a Job in Germany” and “What’s Happened to Volunteering.”
 We visited museums, the zoo, a chocolate shop, a goldsmith’s atelier, and even the Fertility Clinic at Frauenklinik on Maistrasse.
 A monthly newsletter was published…. typed, mimeographed, mailed to all the members.
 Quaint, wasn’t it?

-Along the way we founded a Book Club and added a Girls Night Out, and we began our support of IMMA, a ‘safe house’ for young women in Munich.
-We also support “Safe at the Wiesn”, an initiative to help female visitors to the often rowdy Oktoberfest.
-One of our most popular events have been the political debates at Amerika Haus, held every four years since 2004, in the fall before the U.S. presidential elections.
+Along the way we founded a Book Club and added a Girls Night Out, and we began our support of the IMMA Zufluchtsstelle, a ‘safe house’ for young women in Munich.
+During it's initial years we also supported the “Sichere Wiesn" (Safe at the Oktoberfest), an initiative to help female visitors in trouble at the often rowdy Oktoberfest, both financially, by distributing flyers to various hotels and with proofreading their flyer.
+One of our most popular events have been the political debates at Amerika Haus, held every four years since 2004, with two exceptions (2020 & 2024) in the fall before the U.S. presidential elections.